Code Quality: Its Importance in Custom Software Development

 Well, we shall explore these answers in a while.
 But, you should know that bad code quality can create issues in the software; sometimes hampering the other enhancements that the client would like to make in the software.

 Let me explain to you using an example.
 Suppose you own an application that is working really well.
 Now you want to enhance the user experience of your app by adding features to your existing application.
 You approach an agency of developers or freelancers for that purpose.
 When they observed the code of your application, they reported that the code can’t be refactored, citing the code is written in an improper way.
 If you still go ahead with the feature enhancement in the same code, it will further create issues in your existing software application.
 Eventually, you have to either make changes in the plan of feature enhancement to your application or start the development of the application from scratch.
 The third option, which most of you would not like to opt, could be to let the application be running as it is and not to disturb the code.
+Also, from this example, you can understand that code quality is very important in custom software development than readymade software.

 Many organizations rightly don’t care about code quality.
 Their businesses will keep making money, whether code is good or code is bad.